By Luis Hernandez • 01/07/2016

-How to conduct heuristic and cognitive usability studies to create more usable websites
+How to conduct heuristic and cognitive usability tests to create more usable websites

 Even though you might associate usability with website design, it’s been an important factor in our everyday life for at least a century.
 Frederick Taylor’s Principles of Scientific Management, published in 1911, is the first instance where the world started paying attention to how people use things, and how we can help them be more efficient.
 In 1936, Frigidaire cited “usability” as a key feature of their new refrigerator.
 In 1943, Alphonse Chapanis made the case for redesigning airplane cockpits in order to reduce errors.